Sbrussee/PathBench-MIL/README.md

     - whitespace_fraction: 1.0 # Image tiles with whitespace above this fraction are discarded.

 optimization:
+  study_name: Exp1 # Name of the optimization study
+  load_study: True # Whether to load an existing study, which continues the optimization from a checkpoint
   objective_metric: balanced_accuracy # Objective metric to optimize, should also be specified in 'evaluation'
   objective_mode: max # Optimization mode, can be 'max' or 'min'
   objective_dataset: test # Dataset to be used for the objective metric, can be 'val' or 'test'